Air Fryer Fish Sticks

 - If this makes more than you'll eat at one time you can refrigerate the fish and reheat in the Air Fryer.

 We loved this recipe with my Ultra Easy Double Dill Tartar Sauce, but no judgements here if you prefer to just buy a purchased tartar sauce.
 Check the label though because some tartar sauce has added sugar.
+Nutritional information does not include tartar sauce.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: